harryf/comedy/docs/_shows/20191209_Kontiki_9_Dec_2019__German_Set.md

 <h2><i class="fas fa-file-alt"></i> Transcript</h2>

-> Are you ready for the last comedian?
+> The last comedian, are you ready?
 >
-> Our last comedian is originally from England,
+> Our last comedian is originally from England.
 >
-> half German, half English.
+> Half German, half English.
 >
-> The absolutely brilliant combination.
+> The absolute brilliant combination.
 >
-> He's been living in Switzerland for a long time,
+> He has been living in Switzerland for a long time.
 >
-> especially when it comes to English.
+> He mainly comes from English.
 >
-> He's super funny.
+> He is very funny.
 >
 > Please welcome Harry Fox!
 >
-> So my name is Harry Fuchs.
+> My name is Harry Fox.
 >
 > It's a German name.
 >
-> You write F-U-C-K-S.
+> You write F-Ö-C-K-S.
 >
-> I repeat: F-U-C-K-S.
+> I repeat, F-Ö-C-K-S.
 >
 > But because I grew up in England,
 >
-> many people think that my name is Harry Fox.
+> many believe that my name is Harry Fox.
 >
 > My name is not Harry Fox.
 >
 > My family, when we meet,
 >
-> would be very annoyed
+> would be very annoyed if someone called us a group of fuckers.
 >
-> if someone called us a group of fuckers.
->
 > And I have two children.
 >
-> I had to call them "how the" and "what the"
+> I had to call them "Haube" and "Woppe".
 >
-> but it's a good chance to have one.
+> But it's a good chance.
 >
 > But the real problem with a name like Harry Fox
 >
 > is that it sets very high expectations.
 >
-> And to be honest, I've only had so much sex.
+> And to be honest, I only had so much sex.
 >
-> To be honest, I've only had so much sex.
+> To be honest, I only had so much sex.
 >
-> Actually, and the last scene,
+> Actually, and in the last time I was allowed to share this,
 >
-> if I may share that,
->
 > I didn't have any sex.
 >
-> Hands up if you didn't have any sex either.
+> Put your hands up if you didn't have sex either.
 >
-> The last scene.
+> Raise your hands.
 >
-> Okay.
->
 > Of course.
 >
-> But other than that...
+> But otherwise everyone else...
 >
-> But I'm sorry.
+> But I'm surprised.
 >
-> I didn't know that I would come to
+> I didn't know that I would meet the Syrian nymphomaniac anonymously.
 >
-> such a nymphomaniac anonymous meeting.
->
 > Okay, then I'll tell you a little bit
 >
 > so that you can understand me better.
 >
-> So if you haven't had sex in a long time,
+> So if you haven't had sex for a long time,
 >
-> it's wrong as if you hallucinate.
+> it's as if you're hallucinating.
 >
 > So you walk down the street,
 >
 > see a couple of dogs,
 >
-> they sniff your ass,
+> sniffing at each other's asses,
 >
 > and you think,
 >
-> "I want to go too."
+> "I want to be there too."
 >
-> Or you go into the bathroom
+> Or you go to the micro,
 >
-> and you see an action on watermelon.
+> and you see an action on watermelons.
 >
 > You get one hand on this watermelon,
 >
-> maybe two,
+> maybe two.
 >
-> and suddenly you're in a new dimension.
+> Suddenly you're in a new dimension.
 >
 > It's getting warm, it's getting hot,
 >